 If you like wandering around this Bazaar, it definitely finished with wondering!
 There are some historic houses, shrines, Shah (or later renamed to Imam) mosque, different alleys and markets selling all sort of goods and food.

-Your visit in Bazaar won’t be completed without drinking saffron and mint tea in Haji Ali Darvish Teahouse which is the smallest teahouse of Iran and of course eating Tahchin or any other food in Moslem restaurant, there is always a long queue to the restaurant, but it won’t take a long time to be inside, and the huge and delicious food portion won’t make you disappointed!
+Your visit to Bazaar won’t be completed without drinking saffron and mint tea in Haji Ali Darvish Teahouse which is the smallest teahouse of Iran and of course eating Tahchin or any other food in Moslem restaurant, there is always a long queue to the restaurant, but it won’t take a long time to be inside, and the huge and delicious food portion won’t make you disappointed!

 8. Milad Tower.